 This page provides instructions for a temporary solution for uncomplicated cases where a dental crown ('dental cap') has simply come off its tooth (has come "unglued").

 This same method can be applied to lost dental bridges.
-(In its most basic form, a dental bridge can be thought of as simply two crowns with an artificial tooth attached in between.)
-It can also be used with temporary dental crowns that have come off.
+It can also be used with temporary crowns and bridges that have come off.

 This page also provides estimates for how much it costs to have a crown or bridge permanently recemented.

-[ Related page - What to do if you swallow a dental crown. ]
+[ Related page - What to do if you swallow your crown. ]

 How to temporarily recement a lost crown or bridge with denture adhesive.